PokerStars: History

 In July 2017, PokerStars agreed to a deal with bankruptcy administrators to acquire some of rival PKR.com's assets without reviving the brand, while refunding the full account balances of the entire PKR player base.

 In December 2017, PokerStars unveiled a brand new player tournament called the PokerStars Players No Limit Hold'em Championship, which is to be held in January 2019.
-The tournament is expected to become one of the biggest events in the annual poker calendar with a twenty-five thousand dollar buy in and a $1 million bonus for the eventual winner.
+The tournament is expected to become one of the biggest events in the annual poker calendar with a $25,000 buy in and a $1 million bonus for the eventual winner.

 In March 2018, The Stars Group reached an agreement with gaming company Sugal & Damani to support the launch of its PokerStars brand in India.

 In September 2018, PokerStars launched PokerStars VR, a fully immersive virtual reality poker experience.
 The platform was developed in collaboration with virtual reality software developer Lucky VR and was unveiled at EGX 2018.

 In October 2019, The Stars Group, owner of PokerStars, agreed to be acquired by Flutter Entertainment, in a $6 billion all-share merger.
 On May 5, 2020, PokerStars became part of Flutter Entertainment.

-In 2021, Pokerstars entered into a partnership with Red Bull Racing, sponsoring their Formula 1 team, with the brand to appear on Red Bull's new cars for the next few seasons, as well as on the suits of Max Verstappen and Sergio Pérez.
+In 2021, PokerStars entered into a partnership with Red Bull Racing, sponsoring their Formula One team, with the brand to appear on Red Bull's new cars for the next few seasons, as well as on the suits of Max Verstappen and Sergio Pérez.

-In January 2022, PokerStars announced an extended multi-year partnership deal with Red bull racing.
-The deal included PokerStars’ branding on the RB18 and race suits.
-The company stated they aim to provide fans “new and unique ways” to watch the sport in addition to increase technological advancements.
+In January 2022, PokerStars announced an extended multi-year partnership deal with Red Bull Racing.
+The deal included PokerStars' branding on the RB18 and race suits.
+The company stated they aim to provide fans "new and unique ways" to watch the sport in addition to increase technological advancements.

-In April 2022, Pokerstars launched their peer-to-peer betting exchange which allowed customers to enter their own odds and bet against other customers.
+In April 2022, PokerStars launched their peer-to-peer betting exchange which allowed customers to enter their own odds and bet against other customers.